bernardosulzbach/bernardosulzbach.github.io/_posts/2015-11-08-how-i-deal-with-spam.md

 ---
 layout: post
-title: How I Deal With Spam
+title: "How I Deal With Spam"
 ---

 The struggle is real.
 Spam is here to stay, but filters have evolved a lot in